One Night a Week Master of Arts (Religion) – Concentrated Format

 How is this different from our other seminary programs?

 It is not really that different.
 Students in this program will have the same number of classroom hours as students in other programs.
 The seminary already offers block classes on Mondays and Tuesdays, week-long intensives, and 2-2-2 classes.
 This plan simply provides a predictable schedule.
 The classes meet for four hours.
 Each class meets 9 weeks.

 May I take classes at times other than Thursday, and can students in the regular program take the Thursday classes?

 The answer to both questions is, “yes.”
 However, we can only guarantee that students will finish in two years, one night a week, if they follow our prescribed plan.
 Still, students may migrate freely between the Thursday format and any of our other formats.

-You may take traditional language classes offered at other times, or may choose the tools option, which involves an on-line language tools class and a Bible class that uses those tools.
+You may take traditional language classes offered at other times, or may choose to take 9 hours of Bible classes.

 Each student will attend 45 Thursdays per year and get 7 Thursdays off per year.

 How does all this add up to 36 hours?